tukcps/jAADD/README.md

 # jAADD
 This repository contains the jAADD library.
 It implements *Affine Arithmetic Decision Diagrams* (AADD) in Java.
-AADD permit in particular the symbolic execution of Java codes.
+AADD permit the symbolic execution of Java or Kotlin programs, in particularof signal processing software.
+Other languages for the JVM platform might work as well.

 AADD are a combination of reduced, ordered BDD that model discrete conditions and Affine Forms that model computations on reals.
 Both interact via predicates.